unselles/Toaster-Arena-Docs/docs/adding-content/weapons/weapon-data.md

 ### Settings > Fixes
-:::caution
+:::info
-Weapon fixes and offset tweaks can now be made entierly in engine by using the weapon offset tool that can be found at `Pause menu> Remote admin > Game CMD > Weapon offset tool`
+Weapon fixes and offset tweaks can now be made entirely in engine by using the weapon offset tool that can be found at `Pause menu> Remote admin > Game CMD > Weapon offset tool`
 :::